tonyachi/tweeter/README.md

 Tweeter is a simple, single-page old Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+I forked the starter code for the project and clone it to my repository, then I built upon it to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express and MongoDB back-end skills.

 ## Getting Started